-If $f:\R \to \R$ is $m$ times differentiable at $a$, the Taylor polynomial $T_a^m f$ is defined as usual using the jet $F=(f^{(k)})_{k=0}^m$ in \eqref{e-TaylorJet}.
+If $f:\R \to \R$ is $m$ times differentiable at $a$, the Taylor polynomial $T_a^m f$ is defined as usual using the collection $F=(f^{(k)})_{k=0}^m$ in \eqref{e-TaylorJet}.
 We will often drop the exponent and write $T_a F$ or $T_a f$ when the order of the polynomial is obvious from the context.
-If $f \in C^m(\R)$ and $K \subseteq \R$ is compact, then, according to Taylor's theorem,